dusadrian/academic/content/post/2023-07-16-missing-values-in-R/index.md

 #> [1] NA
 ```

-In base R, the value `NA` is equivalent to an empty cell, missing with no information about why it is missing and this is a potential problem.
-Obtaining the expected result involves the argument `na.rm` (remove missing values before calculating the mean), deactivated by default to make users alert about problems in the data.
+In R, the value `NA` is equivalent to an empty cell, with no information about why it is missing and this is a potential problem.
+Obtaining the expected result involves the argument `na.rm` (remove missing values before calculating the mean), deactivated by default to alert users about the problems in the data.

 ```r
 mean(baseRchildren, na.rm = TRUE)
 #> [1] 1.777778
 ```

 However, in this particular example the values are not "empty".
-There are particular reasons for each value where the number of children is not provided, hence these values should not be interpreted as problematic.
+There are particular and known reasons for each value where the number of children is not provided, hence these values should not be problematic.
 Package `declared` solves this by default:

 ```r
 mean(children)
 #> [1] 1.777778
 ```

-In this example, the argument `na.rm` is no longer necessary because the (declared) `NA` values are not empty cells, despite being stored as regular `NA` values.
-For this reason, a dedicated function is provided to differentiate between pure `NA` and the four declared `NA` values:
+In this example, the argument `na.rm` is not necessary because the (declared) `NA` values are not empty cells, despite being stored as regular `NA` values.
+For this reason, a dedicated function is provided to differentiate between pure `NA` and the four declared missing values:

 ```r
 sum(is.na(children))